If you're happy to accept these cookies, simply continue browsing.

 How You'll Study

-You will be offered a choice of base institution, either Glasgow or Aberdeen.
+You will be offered a choice of base institution, either Aberdeen or Glasgow.
 In addition, you will participate in modules/courses provided by the Universities of Dundee and Strathclyde.

 Tuition comprises core modules/courses (60 credits) and a series of optional modules/courses (60 credits) which enable participating students to personalise their degree better to align it with their future career aspirations.
 Students will also be offered a choice of project, which will afford them the opportunity to gain employability skills and to apply their new knowledge in a commercial or academic context.
 Further flexibility will be provided through a choice of host institution for some modules, and distance learning options for others.

-The project will account for the remaining 60 credits.
+The project accounts for 60 credits.
 All projects will either have an industrial placement or a project which addresses an industrial need.

 The programme will include an opportunity for all students to present the outcomes of their projects to an audience of other students, academics and industry representatives.
-Assessment will consist of submission of a Dissertation and a viva examination.
+Assessment will consist of submission of a Dissertation and oral presentation.

 Why Study Stratified Medicine and Pharmacological Innovation?

-There is high demand for students with this qualification and you will be ideally place to pursue a career in the commercial or academic life sciences upon graduation.
+Stratified Medicine is highly topical.
+There is high demand for graduates with this qualification and skills and you will be ideally place to pursue a career in the commercial or academic life sciences upon graduation.

 The programme will cover aspects of commercial innovation and entrepreneurial skills, together with the principles which underpin the emerging science at the interface between genetics and pharmacology.